Skyline view of downtown Fort Collins

 Dr. Allison White

-Dr. Allison White is the Interim Director of the Master of Public Policy and Administration program.
+Dr. Allison White is an Assistant Professor in the Master of Public Policy and Administration program.
 Her academic work focuses on public policy, elections, and corruption in dictatorships.
 She has also worked alongside election monitoring organizations abroad.
 She teaches courses on international policy and management and is enthusiastic about helping students pursue careers in intergovernmental organizations, international non-governmental organizations, the U.S. foreign policy apparatus, and foreign governments.
 Read our Q&A to get to know Dr. White.

 Martin Carcasson